 “Do you always lie on job applications, Mr. Smith!?
 Are you a liar?”

-In the same vein, lying on a job application can help a company to cover up illegal or discriminatory conduct.
-One of the ways a company can successfully defend against a discrimination claim for example is to give a “legitimate, non discriminatory reason” for a termination.
-By lying on a job application, a company is potentially given a legitimate, non discriminatory reason to explain why you were terminated.
+Lying on a job application can help a company cover up illegal or discriminatory conduct.
+One of the ways a company can successfully defend against a discrimination claim, for example, is to give a “legitimate, non discriminatory reason” for a termination.
+By lying on a job application, a company is potentially given a legitimate, non discriminatory reason to explain why you were terminated even when it was actually because of discrimination.
 They can say “she wasn’t fired because she was a woman.
 We fired her because she was dishonest!”
+In that situation a judge might find for the defendant on a motion for summary judgment (especially if you are filing a claim in the Northern District of Georgia Federal Court).

 Does that mean you have to write exactly what happened and why you were fired?
 Probably not.
 Lying is bad, but being vague isn’t a crime.
 “Personal reasons” is an old classic that covers so much while implying that further discussion is unwelcome.
-Telling the whole truth on a job application might also be considered an admission if you have an issue with the company that fired you.
-If you are claiming that a company fired you because you are African-American, why did you write on all future job applications that you were fired for being late all the time?
+Giving the company’s supposed reason for your termination on future job applications might be considered an admission if you later have an issue with the company that fired you.
+Say, for example, a company fires you for taking leave to care for your child in the hospital, but tells you that you were fired for being late too often.
+When you file a lawsuit the company is going to say “if you are claiming that you were fired you because you took leave under the Family Medical Leave Act, why did you write on all of your job applications that you were fired for being late too many times?”
+Are you admitting that your lateness was the real reason you were fired?

 In the end it is a tough situation.
 How truthful you are might depend on the real reason you are no longer at your old job and how damaging the truth will be to the chances of getting the job.

-As always this is not legal advice.
-This advice does not create or imply any attorney-client relationship.
-If you have any legal questions you should call or email attorney Ben Kandy for a free consultation.
+The above is not legal advice.
+This article does not create or imply any attorney-client relationship.
+If you have any legal questions please look around our site or call or email attorney Ben Kandy for a consultation.